-Art Directors Toolkit
+Art Directors Toolkit full review

 Code Line has been producing neat practical applications for almost half of its 13 years in the graphic-design business.
 Recognising that many Mac users are creative types, its tools are often bundled with new Apple Macs.
 Art Directors Toolkit (ADT), its best-known design application, has now reached version 5 with some useful additions.
 Tools include rulers, colour swatches and colour sampling, font checking, the ability to calculate numerical variations and now preview spreads.
 Designed to counter-balance time spent seeking productivity tools, several utilities can be accessed via one application and one interface.